 “Sacrifice: If you want something you’ve never had, you must be willing to do something you’ve never done.”

 Before and after pics

-The difference between these top two pictures is twelve weeks.
+The difference between these two pictures is 12 weeks.
 My body fat measured at 12 % which I have a hard time believing that was correct.
 I felt like I was at 12% because I basically starved myself for twelve weeks.
 I went from as size 4 to a size 0 in three months.
 I lost quite a bit of muscle.
 My abs were shredded and I was able to pull my skin away from my body.
 I was 27 years old going on 28 so that may have had something to do with it.
-I learned that we as humans can survive on much less food than what we normally do.
+I learned first hand that we as humans can survive on much less food than what we normally consume.

 “Nothing tastes as good as looking skinny feels.”

 This is not the case for me.
 The term, “oral fixation” comes to mind which is also a Shakira album.
 I feel like life is too short to be miserable and I tend to enjoy eating and drinking.
 The difference is learning when it’s enjoyment rather than habit or a bandaid.

 This was a great learning experience.
 I learned about myself, that I can set a goal, follow the process and let the results materialize.
 It was not easy for me which is why it’s such a big accomplishment.